gets the job done

 2. The Tour of Other Properties

-Nevertheless, I knew this was important information for me to have, so I made an effort to accept it.
-Also, the tour gave me additional appreciation of my townhouse’s positive features and indeed let me point out to Yvette some non-obvious strong features it had which other properties lacked.
+Nevertheless, I knew this was important information for me, so I tried to accept it.
+Also, the tour gave me an additional appreciation of my townhouse’s positive features and indeed let me point out to Yvette some non-obvious strong features it had those other properties lacked.
 This was one of many instances in which Yvette was enthusiastic about getting information and feedback from me, which she then used throughout the sale process.

 3. Preparation for Listing the Property

-Fortunately, as I learned, there are a number of preparatory steps that can help make the initial listing and other marketing effective.
+Fortunately, as I learned, several preparatory steps can help make the initial listing and other marketing effective.
 Some of these steps (described below) are staging the property, photography, having the seller’s own home inspectors evaluate the property, and doing minor cost-effective repairs before the property is listed.
 These of course require outside professionals and workers, who (along with me) participated in what I would call a collective effort under Yvette’s leadership.

-Naturally I had to pay for these preparatory steps (although Yvette pays for an initial photography session).
-However, I was sure that, because of the value of the townhouse, whatever I spent in on these steps would be amply paid back in improved marketability.
+Naturally, I had to pay for these preparatory steps (although Yvette pays for the photography session).
+However, I was sure that, because of the value of the townhouse, whatever I spent on these steps would be amply paid back in improved marketability.
 Judging by the results, I was correct.
 Here is what occurred as we prepared to list the townhouse for sale:

 Staging means increasing the property’s attractiveness to buyers by improving the furnishings and decorations and taking other steps to improve presentation, such as painting touch-ups and perhaps other incidental repairs.